24

 Photo: Christiansborg Palace

-The Little Mermaid is so deeply connected to Denmark snapping a photo of her is a must.
-From the boat, you’ll get the perfect angle – not only of her but also the crowd gathered on land.
+The Little Mermaid is so deeply connected to Denmark that snapping a photo of her is a must.
+From the boat, you’ll get the perfect angle, not only of her but also the crowd gathered on land.
+As you cruise along the canals of Christianshavn, admire the beautiful old houses leaning against each other and feel the vibe of this special area.

 Address: Ved Stranden 26 and Nyhavn 3

 In March, nature slowly comes back to life.
-Green leaves return to the trees and bushes, flowers begin to bloom, and birds chirp happily.
+Green leaves return to trees and bushes, flowers begin to bloom, and birds chirp happily.
 Take a leisurely walk through the popular King’s Garden.
 Bring a drink and a snack, find a bench in the sun, and soak in the peaceful surroundings and crisp spring air.

 Address: Entrances from Gothersgade, Kronprinsessgade, and Øster Voldgade

 At the Amber Museum, you’ll learn how amber was formed and why it washes up on Denmark’s coasts.
-Explore an impressive collection of plants and insects trapped in resin millions of years ago, along with rare artifacts, and antiques.
+Explore an impressive collection of plants and insects trapped in resin millions of years ago, along with rare artifacts and antiques.

 If you fall in love with amber, you can even take a piece home!
 The museum shop offers a wide selection of amber jewelry, including rings, bracelets, necklaces, scarf buckles, and cufflinks.